All you need to know about AnanthaGiri Hills

 The statue of Nandi

-Musi river origin
+Musi River origin

 Kotpally reservoir can be added to the itinerary if time permits.
 Alternatively, if you are opting to stay in Ananthagiri hills,you must visit this place.
 It is around another 30 km drive from the Musi rover origin viewpoint and takes 54 mins average time to reach.
 The reservoir offers kayaking facilities for adventurous souls.